Shane Twins

-The Shane Twins (born December 21, 1967) are a professional wrestling tag team that consist of twin brothers Mike and Todd Shane.
-They were best known for their appearances in World Wrestling Entertainment (WWE) as Gymini.
+The Shane Twins (born December 21, 1967) are a professional wrestling tag team who consist of twin brothers Mike and Todd Shane.
+They were best known for their appearances in World Wrestling Entertainment (WWE) as the Gymini.

 History

-Independent circuit (1998–2005)
+Early career (1998–2002)

 After being trained at the Malenko School of Wrestling in Tampa, Florida, The Shane Twins debuted in the Florida based IPW Hardcore Wrestling.
 They were originally known as "Biff Wentworth" (Mike) and "Chaz Wentworth" (Todd), collectively known as "The Wentworth Twins" or as "Phi De Kappa U".
 The Shane Twins held the IPW Tag Team Championship five times between 1998 and 2003.
 Their fifth reign began when they defeated The Road Warriors in Hokkaidō, Japan on a World Japan show.
 They also took on the Warriors, as well as feuded with The Nasty Boys, in the short-lived X Wrestling Federation in November 2001.

 As Phi Dekappa U, they wrestled The Pitbulls in the main event of the Break the Barrier supershow at the ECW Arena in Philadelphia, Pennsylvania on May 15, 1999.
 Also in 1999, the Shane Brothers traveled to New Jersey to work with Tommy Fierro's ISPW in matches with the Misfits and The Stormtroopers.
 In 2000, they worked in Combat Zone Wrestling (CZW) with the Haas Brothers.

 On January 13, 2001, Mike defeated The Dog to become the first IPW Hardcore Wrestling TV Champion.
 Todd, meanwhile, was out with an injury.
 On July 10, 2001, the Shane Twins won the vacant NWA Florida Tag Team Championship to become the Florida Unified Tag Team Champions (IPW Hardcore/NWA Florida) beating The New Heavenly Bodies and The Market Crashers in a Triple Threat match.
 On May 3, 2002, the Shane Twins won the JAPW Tag Team Championship after defeating Da Hit Squad at IPW WrestlePlex.
 They were stripped of the title on July 13.

+TNA (2002)

 On June 8, 2002, The Shane Twins won the NWA World Tag Team Championship from Chris Nelson and Vito DeNucci in Lima, Peru.
 The twins appeared on the first Total Nonstop Action Wrestling (TNA) pay-per-view on June 19 under the ring names "Richard "Dick" Johnson" (Mike) and "Rod Johnson" (Todd), known collectively as "The Johnsons".
 The Johnsons were managed by Mortimer Plumtree until they left TNA after several weeks.
 The Shane Twins were then stripped of the NWA Tag Team Championships, as TNA had gained exclusive rights to that title on June 28, 2002.

+Independent circuit (2002-2005)

 On March 20, 2004, Todd defeated Steve Madison for the NWA Florida Heavyweight Championship, which he lost back to Madison on September 4, 2004.
 They then began working for NWA Florida, where they formed a stable with Steve Madison and Rod Steel known as "911 Incorporated."
 They won the NWA Florida Tag Team Championships on four occasions.
 In July 2008, The Shane Twins returned to the World Wrestling Council in Puerto Rico for promoter Carlos Colon.